 5. Encrypt your sensitive information

-Besides promoting all the obvious things like good email hygiene and cross-checking suspicious demands and claims, a second precaution never hurt anybody.
+Besides promoting all the obvious things like good email hygiene and cross-checking suspicious demands and claims, a second precaution never hurts anybody.
 Protect and secure your company's sensitive information with NordPass.
 NordPass uses XChaCha20 encryption XChaCha20 encryption to store your company’s credit card details and system passwords, locking them inside a cloud-based vault, secured with biometric locks.
 Should a staff member fall for a message in a whaling attack, your company’s most compromising information will stay secured with a master password only authorized members can access.